Joan Blondell: Final years and legacy

 Blondell continued working on television.
 In 1968, she guest-starred on the CBS sitcom Family Affair, starring Brian Keith.
 She replaced Bea Benaderet, who was ill, for one episode on the CBS series Petticoat Junction.
 In that installment, Blondell played FloraBelle Campbell, a lady visitor to Hooterville, who had once dated Uncle Joe (Edgar Buchanan) and Sam Drucker (Frank Cady).
 The same year, Blondell co-starred in all 52 episodes of the ABC series Here Come the Brides.
 Blondell received two consecutive Emmy nominations for outstanding continued performance by an actress in a dramatic series for her role as Lottie Hatfield.

 In 1971, she followed Sada Thompson in the off-Broadway hit The Effect of Gamma Rays on Man-in-the-Moon Marigolds, with a young Swoosie Kurtz playing one of her daughters.

 In 1972, she had an ongoing supporting role in the series Banyon as Peggy Revere, who operated a secretarial school in the same building as Banyon's detective agency.
 This was a 1930s period action drama starring Robert Forster in the title role.
 Her students worked in Banyon's office, providing fresh faces for the show weekly.
 The series was replaced midseason.

 Blondell has a motion pictures star on the Hollywood Walk of Fame for her contributions to the film industry.
 Her star is located at 6311 Hollywood Boulevard.
 In December 2007, the Museum of Modern Art in New York City mounted a retrospective of Blondell's films in connection with a new biography by film professor Matthew Kennedy.
 More recently her films have been screened by revival houses such as Film Forum in Manhattan, the UCLA Film and Television Archive in Los Angeles, the Hippodrome Cinema in Bo'ness, Scotland, and at the 2019 Lumière Film Festival in Grand Lyon, France.

 She wrote a novel titled Center Door Fancy (New York: Delacorte Press, 1972), which was a thinly disguised autobiography with veiled references to June Allyson and Dick Powell.

+In 2017, she was portrayed by Kathy Bates in Feud: Bette and Joan.